-- Jon Jenson: Thanks for helping me get going on the SDF format already used by the Interchange documentation. - Mike Heins & all who have contributed to the success of Interchange: Thanks for following the Way Of The Source, for quality programming, and for helping to making IC something to write about. - Thanks to the countless others who have written the CVS documentation that is available online, which was my only source for learning CVS.
+- Jon Jensen: Thanks for helping me get going on the SDF format already used by the Interchange documentation, and fixing some SDF syntax errors. - Mike Heins & all who have contributed to the success of Interchange: Thanks for following the Way Of The Source, for quality programming, and for helping to making IC something to write about. - Thanks to the countless others who have written the CVS documentation that is available online, which was my only source for learning CVS.